zapolnov/superplex3d_prototype/README.md

 only tested the build in OSX Yosemite.
 But I believe it should build under Windows and Linux with minimum efforts.

+I have also provided OSX Yosemite binary in the `bin` directory for your convenience.

 Engine
 ======